PROFILE

 have the largest and most visible foreign

-presence in the country.
-In an effort to attract
+presence is growing rapidly.
+In an effort to

 passport-holders are entitled to visa-free entry